acorderob/sd-webui-prompt-postprocessor/README.md

     In SD.Next that means only the *A1111* or *Full* parsers.
 It will warn you if you use the *Compel* parser.

     Does not recognize tokenizer separators like "TE2:" and "TE3:", so sending to negative prompt from those sections of the prompt will not add them in the corresponding section of the negative prompt.

+    ComfyUI only supports the attention change using parenthesis, so the ones with the braces will be converted.
+The extra networks constructs are not natively supported but some custom nodes do.
+The other constructs are not supported and will print a warning in the console.
 2. It recognizes wildcards in the *\_\_wildcard\_\_* and *{choice|choice}* formats (and almost everything that [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) supports).
 3. It does not create *AND/BREAK* constructs when moving content to the negative prompt.